smakubi/biglake-finegrained-lab/README.md

     --access-boundary=<(echo -n "{}") \
    ${USER_PREFIX}-dataproc-cluster
 ```
-3. Log into the aus-dataproc-cluster cluster, and go to "WEB INTERFACES" and click on JupyterLab
+3. Log into the dunkin-dataproc-cluster cluster, and go to "WEB INTERFACES" and click on JupyterLab
 4. In JupyterLab, open terminal and run kinit to authenticate and get a ticket
 ```
 kinit -kt /etc/security/keytab/dataproc.service.keytab dataproc/$(hostname -f)
 ```

-5. The major difference is that in cell 12, you should see data only for the 'Australia' as shown below:
+5. The major difference is that in cell 12, you should see data only for the 'Dunkin Donuts' as shown below:
 ![PICT8](./images/jupyter7.png)
 <br>